14islands/14islands-com-v2/app/blog/_posts/2017-10-25-pwa-what-why-and-how.md

 {% include post-image.html alt="Speaking about Progressive Web Apps" src="/images/blog/2017-10-25-pwa-what-why-and-how/hjortur-talking.jpg" margin="both" ratio="16_10" caption="true" %}

-The goal of the talk was to show how to built the core functions of a Progressive Web App, what they are about and why they matter for the web.
+The goal of the talk was to show how to built the core functions of a Progressive Web App, what they are and why they matter for the web.

 The slides and a recorded video of the talk below.
 Enjoy!